The Seven Husbands of Evelyn Hugo: Plot

 Evelyn, Celia, and Connor move to Spain along with Celia's brother Robert, whom Evelyn marries.
-Ten years later, Celia dies at age sixty-one, and Robert dies a few years after.
-Connor is diagnosed with breast cancer at age thirty-nine and dies eighteen months later.
-It is at this point that Evelyn concludes recounting the past to Monique and reveals to her that the passenger in the car with Harry was Monique's deceased father, James Grant.
+10 years later, Celia dies at age 61, and Robert dies a few years after.
+Connor is diagnosed with breast cancer at age 39 and dies 18 months later.
+At this point, Evelyn tells Monique her account and reveals that the passenger in the car with Harry was Monique's deceased father, James Grant.
 By staging the scene as she had, Evelyn allowed Monique and her mother, Angela, to believe that James had died driving drunk.
-Evelyn gives Monique a letter written from James to Harry, in which he explains his love for him but tells him he cannot move to Spain with him nor marry Celia, as Angela and Monique are his family.
+Evelyn gives Monique a letter James wrote to Harry, in which he explains his love for him but tells him he cannot move to Spain with him or marry Celia, as Angela and Monique are his family.

 Though initially furious, Monique demands to know when she can publish the book.
 Evelyn tells her that she, too, has breast cancer, and intends for the book to be published after she dies.
 Monique parts ways with Evelyn, but soon realizes that Evelyn has revealed all of this because she intends to end her life herself.
 She considers calling the authorities, but decides that it should be Evelyn's choice if she wants to die.
 The next day, it is reported that Evelyn died from an accidental overdose.

-Monique eventually publishes the introduction for her biography about Evelyn, finally disclosing that the actress was bisexual and that the true love of her life was none of her seven husbands, but rather her co-star and fellow actress, Celia St. James.
+Monique eventually publishes the introduction to her biography about Evelyn, finally disclosing that the actress was bisexual and that the true love of her life was none of her seven husbands, but rather her co-star and fellow actress, Celia St. James.